 For safety purposes, we require all people under the age of 18 to be accompanied by an adult.
 For groups, minors 10 to 15 years old must have one adult chaperone for every 5 minors.
 Minors 16-17 years old must have one adult chaperone for every seven minors.

-All first-time volunteers will need to create an account when attempting to sign for volunteer opportunities.
+Please click here to view and sign up for current available volunteer opportunities.
 Please review the date and location for each event before signing up.
 Volunteer opportunity locations may vary; please review the date, time, and location for volunteer opportunities prior to signing up.

 FOOD DRIVES AND DONATIONS